jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 .. type: text
 -->

-I'm really excited to finally share a new(ish) project, napari, with the world.
+I'm really excited to finally, officially, share a new(ish) project, napari, with the world.
 We have been developing napari [in the open](https://github.com/napari/napari) from the very first commit, but we didn't want to make any premature fanfare about it… Until now.
 It's still alpha software, but for months now, both the core napari team and a few collaborators/early adopters have been using napari in our daily work.
-I've found it *life-changing*.
+I've found it life-changing.

 # The background